ritesh-120/Minor-Projects/README.md

 2. Open the index.html files in your preferred web browser to view the projects locally.

-3. ou can customize and modify these projects as you see fit, or use them as a learning resource to improve your HTML and CSS skills.
+3. You can customize and modify these projects as you see fit, or use them as a learning resource to improve your HTML and CSS skills.

 ## Contributing